Detecting fibered strongly quasi-positive links: Introduction

 In this paper we are only interested in the case where the ambient manifold $M$ is the 3-sphere.
 Fibered links in $S^3$ possess special properties; in fact, those links have unique fibered surfaces up to isotopy and, once such a surface is fixed, the fibration $\pi$ is also completely determined.
 It follows that in $S^3$ we can define fibered links as the links whose complement fibers over the circle.

 Since an open open book decomposition $(L,\pi)$ always determines a contact structure, we obtain a partition of fibered links in $S^3$ by saying that $L$ carries the structure $\xi_L$.
 In particular, it is a consequence of classical results of Harer and Stallings \cite{Harer,Stallings}, and the Giroux correspondence \cite{Giroux}, that the subset of fibered links, inducing the unique tight structure $\xist$ on $S^3$, coincides with the set of strongly quasi-positive links.
-We recall that a link is said strongly quasi-positive if it can be written as closure of the composition of $d$-braids of the form or where $\sigma_1,...,\sigma_{d-1}$ are the Artin generators of the $d$-braids group. \begin{remark} Fibered and strongly quasi-positive links in $S^3$ are connected transverse $\C$-links in the sense of \cite{Cavallo3}. \end{remark} The main result of our paper is a criterion for detect exactly which fibered links in $S^3$ are strongly quasi-positive, and then carry the contact structure $\xist$, generalizing results of Hedden \cite{Hedden} (for knots) and Boileau, Boyer and Gordon \cite{BBG} (for non-split alternating links).
+We recall that a link is said strongly quasi-positive if it can be written as closure of the composition of $d$-braids of the form or where $\sigma_1,...,\sigma_{d-1}$ are the Artin generators of the $d$-braids group. \begin{remark} Fibered and strongly quasi-positive links in $S^3$ are connected transverse $\C$-links in the sense of \cite{Cavallo3}. \end{remark} The main result of our paper is a criterion for detecting exactly which fibered links in $S^3$ are strongly quasi-positive, and then carry the contact structure $\xist$, generalizing results of Hedden \cite{Hedden} (for knots) and Boileau, Boyer and Gordon \cite{BBG} (for non-split alternating links).
 We recall that Ozsv\'ath, Stipsicz and Szab\'o defined the $\tau$-set (of $2^{n-1}$ integers) of an $n$-component link in \cite{book}, using the link Floer homology group $cHFL^-$, and they denote with $\tau_{\max}$ and $\tau_{min}$ its maximum and minimum.
 Moreover, the $\tau$-set contains $\tau$, the concordance invariant defined in \cite{Cavallo} by the author. \begin{teo} A fibered link $L$ in $S^3$ is strongly quasi-positive if and only if $\tau(L)=g_3(L)+n-1$ and, in this case, one also has $\tau(L)=\tau_{\max}(L)$. \end{teo} Combining Theorem \ref{teo:main} with \cite[Theorem 1.1]{EvHM} and \cite[Theorem 1.4]{Cavallo3} we easily obtain the following corollary. \begin{cor} For a fibered link $L$ the fact that $\tau(L)=g_3(L)+n-1$ immediately implies $\text{SL}(L)=2\tau(L)-n$, where $\text{SL}(L)$ denotes the maximal self-linking number of $L$. \end{cor} Furthermore, we give a table where we list all prime alternating fibered links with crossing number at most 9, together with the prime non-alternating fibered ones with crossing number at most 7, and we denote whether they are strongly quasi-positive.
-We plan to expand the table in the future.
+We plan to expand the table in the future, but unfortunately at the moment we do not have knowledge of any program to compute $\tau$ for links.